Please ensure Javascript is enabled for purposes of website accessibility

 Facilities:

 Mowed hiking paths.
 Foot travel only.
 Open 5am - 10pm.
-All DNR rules and hunting rules apply.
+All DNR rules apply.

 1.5 acres mowed hiking trails, and 30 acres restored prairie land.